Landscape Enhancements: A Great ROI for Your Home

 10. A new swimming pool

-Let’s move from landscaping expense return on investments/improvements to a subject that is often more important than the final product, hiring the right landscaper.
+Let’s move from landscaping expense return on investments/improvements to a subject that is often more important than the final product, not just searching the right mortgage broker websites to find a good broker, but hiring the right landscaper.
 Landscapers can turn your yard into a magical wonderland; however there are some that can leave you with a headache:

 A homeowner wanted the outside of his home painted.
 He did not get any quotes, simply used the “certified” fellow that was suggested by a pal of his neighbour.
 The expense of the exterior painting was $4,500.
 After 1.5 years, the paint is now washing off and fading.
 The “licensed” specialist is an unlicensed entity and per Arizona State Statutes can legally charge $999.99 for services rendered, based on the total expense of the project.
 YCCA helped the house owner in filing a problem with the ROC for unlicensed work and eventually should be able to recuperate some of his money back.